 Sustainable eating, often referred to as “eating green,” is a dietary approach that prioritizes the health of both the individual and the planet.
-It involves making choices that are environmentally friendly, ethically sourced, and nutritionally beneficial.
+It involves making food choices that are environmentally friendly, ethically sourced, and nutritionally beneficial.
 Eating green is not just about consuming vegetables; it’s about understanding the broader impact of our dietary habits on the Earth’s ecosystems and resources.

 The concept of sustainable eating encompasses a range of practices, from reducing food waste to choosing locally grown produce.
 It also encourages a shift towards organic farming methods and the consumption of less resource-intensive foods.
 By adopting a sustainable diet, individuals can contribute to a more resilient food system that supports biodiversity, reduces greenhouse gas emissions, and promotes soil and water conservation.